Lumina-Oz-Dev/Lumina-Oz-Dev/README.md

-# 🎮 Lumina Oz - Game Development & Technology Consulting
+# 🎮 Lumina Oz - Game Development

 Welcome to **Lumina Oz**, where innovation meets creativity in the world of game development and technology consulting.